sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Previewing/Setting_up_your_web_browser_configuration.md

 2. Specify which web browser window should launch for the new configuration:

-    * In the Browser executable field, specify or browse to the location where the web browser that you want to add is installed (for example, "C:\\Program Files\\Mozilla Firefox\\firefox.exe", or "/Applications/Safari.app").
+    {{% alert color="info" %}}* In the Browser executable field, specify or browse to the location where the web browser that you want to add is installed (for example, "C:\\Program Files\\Mozilla Firefox\\firefox.exe", or "/Applications/Safari.app").
     The default value for this field is the default location where Firefox is installed on most users' systems.
 If your Firefox installation is in a different location, you will need to browse to that location, or to the location of a different web browser.

-    * Click the **Apply** button to save your changes.
+* Click the **Apply** button to save your changes.{{% /alert %}}

 The instructions above set up a basic new configuration to launch a page preview in a new web browser window.
 To learn about additional options for your configuration, read through the optional instructions below.